 We understand that cancer care is about comfort, compassion and enhanced access to care, so we focus on treating the whole person, not just the disease.
 This means patients do not have to leave the Upstate to receive high-quality cancer care.
-In fact, many people travel to GHS Cancer Institute from outside our state to receive care.
+In fact, many people travel to Prisma Health Cancer Institute from outside our state to receive care.

-GHS’ Center for Integrative Oncology and Survivorship (CIOS) is a patient-centered program that integrates evidenced-based complementary therapies with traditional cancer care to treat the “whole patient,” encompassing mind, body and spirit.
+Prisma Health’s Center for Integrative Oncology and Survivorship (CIOS) is a patient-centered program that integrates evidenced-based complementary therapies with traditional cancer care to treat the “whole patient,” encompassing mind, body and spirit.

 The National Cancer Institute proclaimed Prisma Health Cancer Institute among the nation’s best in research with an award of $8.2 million to conduct clinical trials and research studies aimed at improving patient outcomes and reducing health disparities.
 The grant helps pave the way for more clinical trials and innovative therapies and will allow Prisma Health Cancer Institute to expand its groundbreaking cancer research into the Midlands.
 The additional clinical trials in the Midlands will launch this fall and initially target lymphomas, leukemia and solid tumors.

 Prisma Health Cancer Institute is one of only 32 programs in the nation to receive a grant from the NCI’s Community Oncology Program (NCORP).
 Clinical trials focus on improving cancer prevention, cancer control, screening for early cancers, and post-treatment surveillance.
 Cancer care delivery research will focus on quality of life and understanding the diverse and multi-level factors that affect access and quality of care.
 The recent grant is for a six-year funding period.
 Since 1995, Prisma Health—Upstate has received more than $30 million in research grants from the National Institute of Cancer, considered the preeminent cancer research funder in the world.